 What are the key elements of an academic abstract?

-This is the second of three lessons about Abstracts.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Abstracts.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Divide abstracts into five key elements